 A New Way To Identify “Safe Harbors” for Gene Therapies

-Scientists have created a tool that can find safe places to introduce genes into human DNA.
+Scientists at St. Jude Children’s Research Hospital have created a tool that can find safe places to introduce genes into human DNA.
 The tool is an early step in the process to improve the safety and efficacy of gene and cell therapies.
+The work appears today in Genome Biology.